SeaChange International (NASDAQ:SEAC) Announces Quarterly Earnings Results, Beats Estimates By $0.03 EPS

-SeaChange International (NASDAQ:SEAC) issued its quarterly earnings results on Tuesday.
-The software maker reported ($0.03) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.06) by $0.03, MarketWatch Earnings reports.
-SeaChange International had a negative return on equity of 33.17% and a negative net margin of 61.46%.
-During the same period last year, the firm earned ($0.12) EPS.
+SeaChange International (NASDAQ:SEAC) posted its quarterly earnings results on Tuesday.
+The software maker reported ($0.03) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.06) by $0.03, MarketWatch Earnings reports.
+SeaChange International had a negative net margin of 61.46% and a negative return on equity of 33.17%.
+During the same period last year, the business earned ($0.12) EPS.

-Several brokerages have weighed in on SEAC.
+SEAC has been the topic of several research reports.
 Colliers Securities restated a “neutral” rating on shares of SeaChange International in a report on Wednesday.
-Zacks Investment Research cut SeaChange International from a “buy” rating to a “hold” rating in a research report on Wednesday, November 17th.
+Zacks Investment Research lowered shares of SeaChange International from a “buy” rating to a “hold” rating in a report on Wednesday, November 17th.

 SeaChange International Company Profile